Changelog / v0.1.0

 API keys in Lightfast are org-scoped and managed from the dashboard.
 Keys are hashed at rest and shown only once on creation.

-- Create, rotate, and revoke keys from the settings page
+- Create and revoke keys from the settings page

 - All keys are scoped to the organization that created them